DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Data Collection and Quality Assurance

 The translation was carried out in two main phases: manual translation and quality assurance.

 \paragraph{Manual Translation} The translations were outsourced to a language service provider (LSP) and carried out manually by teams of native or near-native speakers of each dialect.
-To ensure consistency, the process was guided by a detailed translation guidelines document (which will be included in the Appendix).
+To ensure consistency, the process was guided by a detailed translation guidelines document (see Appendix~\ref{app:guidelines}).